Crescent Head is low-key my favorite destination on the east coast of Australia, and that’s saying something!

 SWIM IN KILLICK CREEK

-Next on this list of awesome things to do in Crescent Head is to take a dip in the crystal clear waters of Killick Creek!
+Next on this list of awesome things to do is to take a dip in the crystal clear waters of Killick Creek!

 PLAY A ROUND OF GOLF

 Crescent Head Golf Course is arguably one of the most scenic golf courses in Australia!